London Electrical Engineers: 26th (Mixed) Searchlight Regiment (London Electrical Engineers)

 26th Searchlight Regiment retained its role of defending London as part of AA Command throughout the war.
 It was rejoined by 301 and 303 Btys later in 1941.
 On 17 February 1942, A Troop of 303 Bty was disbanded and replaced by C Trp of 301 Bty.

 A secret trial (the 'Newark Experiment' in April 1941) having shown that women were capable of operating heavy searchlight equipment and coping with conditions on the often desolate searchlight sites, members of the Auxiliary Territorial Service began training to replace male personnel in searchlight regiments.
-At first, they were employed in searchlight Troop headquarters, but on 7 July 1942 the 26th became the first 'Mixed' regiment, with seven Troops of ATS women posted to it, forming the whole of 301 Battery and half of 339 Battery.
-On 25 October that year, 303 and 339 Btys were listed as Mixed, and the all-women 301 Battery transferred to the new 93rd (Mixed) Searchlight Regiment, Royal Artillery the last searchlight regiment formed, which by August 1943 comprised about 1,500 women out of an establishment of 1,674.
+At first, they were employed in searchlight Troop headquarters; however, on 7 July 1942, the 26th became the first 'Mixed' regiment, with seven Troops of ATS women posted to it, forming the whole of 301 Battery and half of 339 Battery.
+On 25 October that year, 303 and 339 Btys were listed as Mixed, and the all-women 301 Battery transferred to the new 93rd (Mixed) Searchlight Regiment, Royal Artillery, the last searchlight regiment formed, which by August 1943 comprised about 1,500 women out of an establishment of 1,674.
 A and B Troops of 339 Bty also transferred to 93rd S/L Rgt, in exchange for A and B Trps of 495 Bty.

 301 Battery was replaced in the regiment by 569 Bty (the last all-male battery formed), (Note: 569 S/L Battery was originally formed on 8 August 1942 at Enfield from 2 Tps of 301/26 Bty and 2 Tps of 342 Bty from 35th (First Surrey Rifles) S/L Rgt.) and the regiment transferred to 49th AA Bde in 1 AA Group (which had replaced 1 AA Division).
 With the lower threat of attack by the weakened Luftwaffe, AA Command was being forced to release manpower for the planned invasion of Normandy (Operation Overlord).
 All Home Defence searchlight regiments were reduced in February 1944, and 26th (LEE) S/L Rgt lost 569 Bty, which commenced disbandment on 2 April.
 By November that year, all men of A1 medical category under the age of 30 had been transferred to the infantry.

 27th (London Electrical Engineers) Searchlight Regiment

 The regiment left the UK early in 1941 to move to Egypt, where it came under the command of 2 AA Bde based in Cairo.
-Until late 1942 (when it was joined by a Royal Marines unit) it was the only searchlight regiment in Middle East Forces, and frequently had detachments serving over a wide area.
+Until late 1942 (when it was joined by a Royal Marines unit), it was the only searchlight regiment in Middle East Forces, and frequently had detachments serving over a wide area.